-Limey, buttery and easy, Shrimp in Avocado Butter makes a luxurious appetizer, tapas or delicious, indulgent dinner!
+Shrimp in Avocado Butter is limey, buttery and easy!
+It makes a luxurious appetizer, tapas or delicious, indulgent dinner!

-I almost didn’t publish this recipe or the photos.
+I’ve been wanting to make something with avocado and butter for quite a while because the textures are so similar.
+However, I almost didn’t publish this recipe or the photos.
 This dish was SOOO green!
-But it’s SOOO good!
-And hey, avocado, cilantro and lime juice are all green right?
+But it’s SOOO good so I had to!
+But hey, avocado, cilantro and lime juice are all green right?

 This avocado butter is limey, creamy, easy, luxurious and perfect with shrimp.
 It’s like a Southwestern version of shrimp scampi!

-To make this butter ahead of time, place a large piece of plastic wrap on the counter, spoon the avocado butter onto it then form into a cylinder and freeze it.
-Simply refrigerating it will cause it to turn a funky color because of the avocado.
+- To make this butter ahead of time, place a large piece of plastic wrap on the counter, spoon the avocado butter onto it then form into a cylinder and freeze it immediately.
+Simply refrigerating it until later will cause it to turn a funky color because of the avocado.

+- Prep the shrimp.
 If you’re a regular reader, you’ve probably already heard my “wild American shrimp” schpiel.
-I avoid farmed, imported shrimp like crazy and go so far as to not order shrimp in restaurants if I’m unsure where it originated.
+I avoid farmed, imported shrimp at all cost.
+I even go so far as to not order shrimp in restaurants if I’m unsure where it originated.

-After making the avocado butter, simply pan-sear the shrimp and toss in the avocado butter and let it melt and envelope those sweet shrimp!
+- After making the avocado butter, simply pan-sear the shrimp and toss in the avocado butter.
+Then, let it melt and coat those beautiful sweet wild shrimp!

 Shrimp in Avocado Butter is a great appetizer, tapas or easy dinner.
 For a satisfying dinner, serve with some rice or quinoa on the side.
 It’s also great over roasted spaghetti squash for a killer low-carb dinner!